extraordy/rh-sso-docs/Administration.md

 Before importing any customization can be applied to the file.
 Otherwise, the client can be updated later in the Summary page.
-After import, additional configuration tasks can be applied.
-Like the secret regeneation in the **Credentials** tab.
+After import, additional configuration tasks can be applied, for example the secret regeneation in the **Credentials** tab.

 #### Credentials tab